 - Cook pasta according to package directions.

-- Meanwhile, combine remaining ingredients in a bowl, making sure to thoroughly break up tuna so that it’s really integrated into yogurt.
+- Meanwhile, combine remaining ingredients in a bowl, making sure to thoroughly break up tuna so it’s really integrated into yogurt.

 - Reserve about 1/2 cup cooking water before draining pasta.
-Transfer directly back into the pot and stir in yogurt sauce.
+Transfer directly back into pot and stir in yogurt sauce.
 If pasta is a little dry and resistant to stirring, add pasta water a little at a time until sauce is evenly distributed.
 Serve pasta garnished with additional parsley, tomato, and a drizzle of extra virgin olive oil, if desired.